 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
 In addition, this section covers grading which describes the difference between cancerous tissue and healthy tissue.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all of the tests are finished.
 Staging is when the doctor maps out where the cancer is in your body.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
 There are different stage descriptions for different types of cancer and treatment recommendations may vary among these cancers despite them being of the same stage due to other important factors.

 - Tumor (T): How large is the primary tumor?
 Where is it located?

 - Node (N): Has the tumor spread to the lymph nodes?
 If so, where and how many?

 - Metastasis (M): Has the cancer metastasized to other parts of the body?
 If so, where and how much?